mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

 #### HTML Sanitizer API

 The {{domxref('HTML Sanitizer API')}} allow developers to take untrusted strings of HTML and sanitize them for safe insertion into a document's DOM.
 Default elements within each configuration property (those to be sanitized) are still under consideration.
 Due to this the config parameter has not been implemented (see {{domxref('Sanitizer.sanitizer()', 'the constructor')}} for more information).
-See {{bug('1673309')}} for more details.
+See [Firefox bug 1673309](https://bugzil.la/1673309) for more details.

 <table>
   <thead>